-Distinguished Investigator Grants (up to $100,000 over 2 years): Grants awarded to investigators at the level of associate professor or higher with an established record of research and publication on suicide.
+Distinguished Investigator Grants (up to $125,000 over 2 years): Grants awarded to investigators at the level of associate professor or higher with an established record of research and publication on suicide.
 Apply Now

-Standard Research Grants (up to $90,000 over 2 years): Grants awarded to individual investigators at any level.Apply Now
+Standard Research Grants (up to $100,000 over 2 years): Grants awarded to individual investigators at any level.Apply Now

-- Linked Standard Research Grants (up to $225,000 over 2 years): Grants awarded to investigators at any level performing research involving three or more unique sites.Apply Now
+- Linked Standard Research Grants (up to $300,000 over 2 years): Grants awarded to investigators at any level performing research involving three or more unique sites with each site contributing unique expertise, as well as data collection.Apply Now

 Young Investigator Grants (up to $85,000 over 2 years): Grants awarded to investigators at or below the level of assistant professor.
 These grants must allocate $10,000 ($5,000 per year) of their award for an established suicide researcher to mentor the Young Investigator.
 AFSP is available to assist you in identifying a suitable mentor.
 Apply Now

 - Postdoctoral Research Fellowships (up to $104,000 over 2 years): Grants awarded to investigators who have received a Ph.D., M.D., or other doctoral degree within the preceding six years and have had no more than three years of fellowship support.
 Fellows receive a stipend of $46,000 per year and an institutional allowance of $6,000 per year.
 Apply Now

 Pilot Grants (up to $30,000 over one or two years): Awarded to investigators at any level, these grants provide seed funding for new projects that have the potential to lead to larger investigations.
 These grants typically entail feasibility studies rather than hypothesis-driven research.
 Apply Now